Distinguishability Transitions in Non-Unitary Boson Sampling Dynamics: Conclusion

-\paragraph*{Conclusion.--} We have shown that $\mathcal{PT}$ symmetry breaking, a transition unique to open systems, drastically changes the complexity of the boson sampling problem in non-unitary dynamics.
+We have shown that $\mathcal{PT}$ symmetry breaking, a transition unique to open systems, enhances classical regimes where photons are distinguishable and makes two classical algorithms efficient to sample or compute the probability distribution of photons in non-unitary dynamics.
 Regarding the short-time transition at which the distribution of photons deviates from that for distinguishable particles, $\mathcal{PT}$ symmetry breaking prolongs the threshold time through the ballistic-diffusive transition of single-photon dynamics.
-Remarkably, $\mathcal{PT}$ symmetry breaking leads to the additional long-time dynamical complexity transition at which the problem becomes easy due to the dominant eigenstate, which is absent in isolated systems.
+Remarkably, $\mathcal{PT}$ symmetry breaking leads to the additional long-time dynamical transitions at which the classical algorithms become efficient, which is absent in isolated systems.
 This long-time transition appears in a wide range of non-unitary dynamics.

-Our result bridges research areas about the complexity in quantum systems and non-unitarity in open systems.
-In addition, our result indicates that the non-unitarity can enhance classical computability of the boson sampling problem, unless $\mathcal{PT}$ symmetry is present.

-As future works, it should be interesting to explore the complexity in other types of open systems, such as many-body interacting systems and Markovian open systems described by Gorini–Kossakowski–Sudarshan–Lindblad master equation.
+As future works, it should be interesting to explore efficiency and applicability of classical algorithms in other types of open systems, such as many-body interacting systems and Markovian open systems described by Gorini–Kossakowski–Sudarshan–Lindblad master equation.
 It will also be intriguing to study relations between transitions in open quantum systems and other indicators of the complexity, such as the entanglement entropy and quantum circuit complexity.